dropdog/docs/docs/parameters.md

 Is the functionality working well with multiple languages?

-### Multisite
+### Multidomain

-Is the functionality working well with a multisite installation that shares code and database?
+Is the functionality working well with a multidomain installation with the same code and database?

-### One Subdomain per language

-Is the functionality working well for each Subdomain?

 ### One (only) Database